 - The VW Beetle parked under the house.
-It's later used as a weapon used by Stitch against Jumba when he tries to reclaim him at the house.
+It's later used by Stitch as a weapon against Jumba when he tries to reclaim him at the house.

 - Lilo's doll Scrump.
 She shows it to the other girls after the first hula class, then the doll comes back later when Stitch loads it with a bomb to try and fend off Jumba.